 Whereas the conventional wave equation contains partial derivatives in spatial and time variables of both second order, Schroedinger's temporally dependent equation has the form of a diffusion equation; it fails to conform to a relativistic requirement because it contains spatial derivatives of second order whereas a temporal derivative of first order, as Schroedinger recognised at the time of producing this equation.
 For comparison with the shapes of the surfaces of amplitude functions from the solution of Schroedinger's temporally independent equations, we present here the solutions to Dirac's equation for the hydrogen atom that contains derivatives with respect to spatial and temporal variables both of first order, but the resulting amplitude functions must become vectors with four components.
-Dirac's equation was first applied to the hydrogen atom by Darwin and Gordon.
 To form these amplitude functions we recall four Pauli spin matrices, as follows.